ianstormtaylor/slate/docs/libraries/slate-react/editable.md

 Slate has its own default method to scroll a DOM selection into view that works for most cases; however, if the default behavior isn't working for you, possible due to some complex styling, you may need to override the default behavior by providing a different function here.

+#### `as?: React.ElementType = "div"`

+The as prop specifies the type of element that will be used to render the Editable component in your React application.
+By default, this is a `div`.

 #### `disableDefaultStyles?: boolean = false`

 The `disableDefaultStyles` prop determines whether the default styles of the Slate.js `Editable` component are applied or not.